Colorado Residential Lease Agreement

 Applicable to landlords who operate more than five total rental units, including single-family homes.

-Colorado requires a rental agreement, by default, to contain a statement that the state prohibits discrimination based on source of income.
+Colorado requires most rental agreements to contain a statement that it’s illegal to discriminate based on source of income.
 The statement must be substantially similar to the following:

 Colorado Revised Statutes section 24-34-502 (1) prohibits source of income discrimination and requires a non-exempt landlord to accept any lawful and verifiable source of money paid directly, indirectly, or on behalf of a person, including income derived from any lawful profession or occupation and income or rental payments derived from any government or private assistance, grant, or loan program.

-A landlord is exempt from providing this statement when renting out five or fewer single-family rental homes, with no more than five total rental units including any single-family homes.
+A landlord is exempt from this requirement when renting out five or fewer single-family rental homes, with no more than five total rental units including any single-family homes.

 Lead-Based Paint Disclosure